Easy Ways to Detect Air Leaks

 Inside your home

-First, you’ll want to check your windows and doors.
-If they shake easily or you can see light coming in between the door and the frame, they’re leaking and probably wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they shake easily or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 - Electrical outlets and light switches